baartko/clipboard-utility/README.md

 ```
 const copy = require('clipboard-utility')

-// Message is the result of operation, that can represent success or error structure.
+// Result of operation, that can represent success or error structure.
-const { message } = copy('test')
+const result = copy('test')

 // Copy message and as a callback get result.
 copy('test', ({ type, value }) => {